Shallow by Lady Gaga & Bradley Cooper is indeed a well-crafted song. Although – or because – it is slightly reminiscent of other great songs.

 character.

-(auto-)biography about the artist or the true story from Rodriguez’ point of view.
+If we really needed another book on the subject at the moment, then it should be an (auto-)biography about the artist or the true story from Rodriguez’ point of view.
 Or an investigative report that really uncovers where the money went, so that the songs’ author can finally get his well-deserved royalties.
 But instead, Messrs.
 Bartholomew Strydom/Segerman go centre stage again, with the same old story.
 And if you glance into the book, you’ll be amazed at the style: the two authors write about themselves in the third person!
 That leaves an impression not only of extreme self-absorption and artificiality, but also of blatant profiteering.

 The site ‘sugarman.org’, which calls itself